deremer/Expressly/README.md

 ----

+## Twitter Bootstrap
+If you want to use Twitter Bootstrap 2, checkout the "bootstrap" branch. (http://twitter.github.com/bootstrap/)

 ## Why
 Setting up a new Express app each time is tedious.
 It's imperative to have a good flexible structure that you understand very well.
 But setting it up each time is a hassle.
 Cloning this repo is a shortcut.